The Truth About Privacy in the Modern World and How it Affects Your Life

 As I’ve said, I think everyone should read this.
 So how much does it cost?
 Well, it’s a bigger book than most of our books – in fact it costs us about twice as much to print (but don’t let that put you off – you don’t need to read it in one go – and if you like you can flip to the chapters that matter to you).

-It’s hard to put a value on just feeling like no-one’s watching what you’re doing – the peace of mind of knowing no-one’s pretending to be you, the ability to take back control of your privacy.
+It’s hard to put a value on just feeling like no-one’s watching what you’re doing – the peace of mind of knowing no-one’s pretending to be you.

-But I remember reading about the average cost of identity theft (over 150,000 cases in the UK in 2015 – and rising).
-I think after sorting it out, getting certain costs refunded and so on, the average people lose by it is about £500 – some cases cost much more than that (and the house buying con I mentioned earlier cost the people £200,000 – their house payment when trying to buy a house).
+But I remember reading about the cost of identity theft (over 220,000 cases in the UK in 2021 – and rising) – and each victim lost over £1000 on average!
+Some cases cost much more than that (and the house buying con I mentioned earlier cost the people £200,000 – their house payment when trying to buy a house).

 In fact, the book will cost just £14.99 (plus £2.99 p&p – one lot per order, even if you buy more than one book).